NoahBaron05/CMPM147-DungeonLayoutGenerator/README.md

 ![Setup](images/Setup.jpg)

-After this point, you can change any of the parameters to change what generation will look like, and then you can press the Unity play button, and the generator will create the layout and display it within the scene.
+After this point, you can change any of the parameters to change what generation will look like.
+You can do this by adjusting the numbers and sliders found on the Room Generator game object, and then you can press the Unity play button, and the generator will create the layout and display it within the scene.

 ### If you want to put the generator into a current project: